 Building and installing SUMO from source is not an easy task for beginner users.
 Docker is a popular tool to solve this issue.
 Searching "SUMO" at Docker Hub will give several results from attempts to Dockerize SUMO.
 We list a few of these attempts beginning with standalone SUMO to SUMO with other packages.

 SUMO, SUMO GUI, and TraCI#

 The solution given at docker-sumo contains only standard SUMO and tools.
-It demonstrates how to Dockerise SUMO version 0.30.0 on top of Ubuntu 16.04.
-As well as sumo and TraCI, docker-sumo also shows the user how to access the graphical interface of a Dockerised SUMO, i.e. sumo-gui, which is unique compared to other attempts at Dockerising SUMO.
+It demonstrates how to Dockerize SUMO version 0.30.0 on top of Ubuntu 16.04.
+As well as sumo and TraCI, docker-sumo also shows the user how to access the graphical interface of a Dockerized SUMO, i.e. sumo-gui, which is unique compared to other attempts at Dockerising SUMO.

 sumo-gui in action from docker-sumo